yxhuvud/nested_scheduler/README.md

 ## Installation

-Step 1 and 2 might only be needed if the uring event context is used.
+Step 1 is only needed if the uring context will be used.

 TODO: Break it out to a library of its own for the uring context.

 1. Have kernel 5.11+ installed.

-2. Have a modern variant of liburing installed.

-3. Add the dependency to your `shard.yml`:
+2. Add the dependency to your `shard.yml`:

    ```yaml
    dependencies: